MariaHr8/MariaHr8/README.md

 - 👋 Hi, I’m @MariaHr8
-- 👀 I’m interested in Web Development with JS
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Node.js and React
+- 🌱 I’m currently learning about React Framework
-- 💞️ I’m looking to collaborate on internships and various projects
+- 💞️ I’m looking for inspirations and learning opportunities
 - 📫 How to reach me: via email mihristova01@gmail.com

 <!---